DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

-These addictions need to be addressed for your client to fully experience the richness of life for themselves, within a relationship or as a parent.
+These habits need to be addressed for your client to fully experience the richness of life for themselves, within a relationship or as a parent.

 These hypnotherapy appointments often take more than one session.
 Your client may require support to address the issues that the addiction has managed.

-This will probably be your largest area of referrals for hypnotherapy from the medical profession, which recognises hypnotherapy as a successful approach to clients suffering with addiction and addictive behaviour.
+This will probably be your largest area of referrals for hypnotherapy from the medical profession, which recognises hypnotherapy as a successful approach to clients suffering with habits and habitual behaviour.

 This Introduction To Hypnotherapy Weekend aims to give you the tools to substantially improve your skills and ability to help your client take control.

-These two days will address, the hypnotic interventions required, whilst working with any type of addiction, smoking, food, chemical use, alcohol & the behavioural addictions such as work, sex & behavioural responses.
+These two days will address, the hypnotic interventions required, whilst working with any type of habit, smoking, food, chemical use, alcohol & the behavioural habits such as work, sex & behavioural responses.

-Whilst our brain operates on a singular pattern of survival which creates the addiction, the reasons for developing the habit and behaviour are as varied as the clients that you will work with.
+Whilst our brain operates on a singular pattern of survival which creates the habit, the reasons for developing the habit and behaviour are as varied as the clients that you will work with.

 This course will help you to understand people and how to work with the individual.
 The Syllabus Includes: